 As with a retirement plan or life insurance policy, you may make a legacy gift to WSF by listing WSF as a charitable beneficiary of your existing donor advised fund.

-By designating the Foundation as a beneficiary in your will, trust or estate plans or via a charitable remainder trust, you will be welcomed as a member of the Women’s Sports Foundation’s Championship Club.
-Championship Club members receive recognition in the Foundation’s Annual Report as well as other benefits.
+By designating the Foundation as a beneficiary in your will, trust or estate plans or via a charitable remainder trust, you will be welcomed as a member of the Women’s Sports Foundation’s Champions Legacy Circle.
+Champions Legacy Circle members receive recognition in the Foundation’s Annual Report as well as other benefits.

-By making a legacy gift, you will join other “champions of women in sports” in our Championship Club.
+By making a legacy gift, you will join other “champions of women in sports” in our Champions Legacy Circle.
 The Foundation would be happy to discuss with you and your financial planner some options to allow you to perpetuate your values while meeting your philanthropic and financial goals.

 Join the growing ranks of WSF supporters who have committed to ensuring that future generations of girls will get a chance to discover their inner athlete and use sport as a springboard in life.